Defy limits, Be More BMX!

 Booking and Fees

-- 1 class workshop
+HALF DAY – #BeMoreBMX assembly, 1 class workshop and a book signing.

 I’ve worked with Marie in a number of ways over the years I’ve known her.
 She is always positive and easy to work with and her events are always well organised and lots of fun.
 In her role as ARA at SCBWI, we partnered on events and projects aimed at supporting the adult writing community, helping us to broaden our festival offer.
 When I was asked to set up the first Manchester Writing & Talking Saturday Club, I knew Marie would be the perfect person to help.
 I’d seen her deliver workshops with school groups before and knew she would be the perfect person to inspire our young writers.
-The ethos of Saturday Club is about writers at different stages of their careers sharing knowledge and helping each other to develop their craft, Marie did this brilliantly, creating workshops weekly and really relating to the young people who came and kept coming throughout the 12 weeks.

 Kaye Tew Director of the Manchester Children’s Book Festival